Ashatz/purecloud_api_sdk_csharp/README.md

 ### Authorization Code and Implicit Grant

-If the application will be authenticating as a person, the [Authorization Code](http://developer.mypurecloud.com/api/rest/authorization/use-authorization-code.html) or [Implicit Grant](http://developer.mypurecloud.com/api/rest/authorization/use-implicit-grant.html) OAuth 2 flows may be used from a [WebBrowser](https://msdn.microsoft.com/en-us/library/2te2y1x6.aspx) control or other embedable browser.
-The authorization code or access token, respectively, can be parsed from the redirect URL in the browser control.
+If the application will be authenticating as a person, the [Authorization Code](http://developer.mypurecloud.com/api/rest/authorization/use-authorization-code.html) or [Implicit Grant](http://developer.mypurecloud.com/api/rest/authorization/use-implicit-grant.html) OAuth 2 flows may be used from an embeddable browser.
+The authorization code or access token, respectively, can be parsed from the redirected URL in the browser control.
+This process is implemented in the [PureCloud API dotNET OAuth Control](https://github.com/MyPureCloud/purecloud_api_dotnet_oauth_control) project.

 ### Client Credentials Grant

-For headless applications, the [Client Credentials Grant](http://developer.mypurecloud.com/api/rest/authorization/use-client-credentials.html) can be used via manually making the REST request to /token.
+For headless non-user applications, the [Client Credentials Grant](http://developer.mypurecloud.com/api/rest/authorization/use-client-credentials.html) can be used via manually making the REST request to /token.

 ### Setting the Access Token